 Weeding out Wheel Cactus

 Our volunteers have helped us all but rid Nardoo Hills of wheel cactus (a noxious weed).
 We use a rather unusual technique – stabbing them with herbicide.
 Thanks to volunteers we've removed nearly all adult plants, though follow-up to control seedlings is needed.

 A huge effort has also gone into controlling rabbits, whose population has been significantly reduced by warren mapping, control and monitoring.
 That said, we must be vigilant to ensure numbers are kept under control.

 Nardoo Hills is now free of grazing sheep, which in the past damaged the area's native vegetation.

-Previously, grazing by rabbits and livestock had limited opportunities for many plants at Nardoo Hills.
-And by bringing experts onto the reserve, we're able to recognise and catalogue the full range of species present on Nardoo Hills.
+Grazing by rabbits and livestock had previously limited opportunities for many plants at Nardoo Hills.
+By ending this and bringing experts onto the reserve, we're able to recognise and catalogue the full range of species present.

 Remarkably, this was the second rare orchid to turn up at Nardoo Hills.
-A few years earlier, the northern golden moths, a small yellow orchid, had also made an unexpected appearance.
-These days, Nardoo Hills is now home to the largest protected population of northern golden moths in Australia.
+A few years earlier, the Northern Golden Moths, a small yellow orchid, also made an unexpected appearance.